Mailbag: More thoughts on Russell Wilson, and could Seahawks wear throwback uniforms in 2021?

 So, is simply throwing more the answer for Seattle and Wilson?

-The bigger take-away may be that simply listing pass attempts — a common way of looking at a quarterback’s involvement in things — may not be the best way to determine how a QB is being used.
+The bigger takeaway may be that simply listing pass attempts — a common way of looking at a quarterback’s involvement in things — may not be the best way to determine how a QB is being used.

 In the case of Wilson, he has also always been a big part of the team’s running offense, both in operating the zone read and scramble plays.